golang/vscode-go/docs/debugging.md

     *   `exec`: debug a precompiled binary.
 The binary needs to be built with `-gcflags=all="-N -l"` flags to avoid stripping debugging information.
     *   `auto`: automatically choose between `debug` and `test` depending on the open file.

-NOTE: If a `port` attribute is added to any of the launch configurations, it will signal VS Code that instead of launching the debug server internally, it should connect to an external user-specified `dlv dap` server at `host:port` and launch the target there.
+⚠️ If a `port` attribute is added to any of the launch configurations, it will signal VS Code that instead of launching the debug server internally, it should connect to an external user-specified `dlv dap` server at `host:port` and launch the target there.
 See ["Remote Debugging"](#remote-debugging) for more details).

+The `program` attribute must point to the absolute path to the package or binary to debug in the remote host’s file system even when `substitutePath` is specified.

 ### Attach